Listing and Trading Operations: IT - INET NTF - Disturbances in Test Environment

-Currently the INET gateway services in Nasdaq Test Facility (NTF) is not available.

-Routing, matching and trade reporting engine including market data currently not available.
+Order entry, routing and matching engines including market data are currently unavailable.

 System availability status will be updated with an additional notice.